Torquay suburb profile

 Torquay property market performance

-Torquay’s property market has remained stable over the past 12 months, with no change in median house or unit values.
-The median house price stands at $1.19 million, while the unit market has seen minimal activity with only two sales.
-Over the past three months, houses have taken a median of 116 days to sell, indicating a slower market, while units have taken even longer at 142 days.
+Torquay's property market has shown stability over the past 12 months, with no change in median house and unit values.
+The median house price remains at $1.20 million, while unit prices have not been recorded.
+Over the past three months, 101 houses and 7 units were sold, indicating a stronger demand for houses.

 | Houses | Units | |